{""}

 Blockchain is secure due to its decentralised nature.
 The encryption of transactions and distribution across nodes makes them virtually tamper-proof.

-New platforms are emerging in Dubai to facilitate the use of blockchain in real estate.
+New platforms are emerging in Dubai to facilitate property tokenization and broader blockchain adoption.

 These enable the search, investment and exchange of tokenized properties.
 It operates like a stock exchange for properties.